-Annabelle Yu Long currently serves as a member of the Bertelsmann Group Management Committee, Chief Executive of Bertelsmann China Corporate Center, and Managing Partner of Bertelsmann Asia Investments.

-Formerly, she was a Principal at Bertelsmann Digital Media Investments.
-She joined the international media, services, and education company via the Bertelsmann Entrepreneurs Program in 2005.
-From 1996 to 2003, Ms. Long was a Producer and Lead Anchor for the Sichuan Broadcasting Group.
+Annabelle Yu Long is s a member of the Bertelsmann Group Management Committee, the Chief Executive of Bertelsmann China Corporate Center and Managing Partner of Bertelsmann Asia Investments.
+Prior to that, she was a principal at Bertelsmann Digital Media Investments.
+Ms. Long joined the international media, services, and education company via the Bertelsmann Entrepreneurs Program in 2005.
+From 1996 to 2003, Ms. Long was a producer and lead anchor for the Sichuan Broadcasting Group.
 From 1994 to 1996 she was a Producer and host for Chengdu People's Radio Broadcasting.
 Ms. Long is an active member of the World Economic Forum's Young Global Leaders Advisory Council and is also a member of its Global Agenda Council on the Future of Media, Entertainment & Information.
 In addition, she is a member of the Stanford Graduate School of Business Advisory Council.
-Ms. Long serves on the Board of Directors of both BitAuto (NYSE: BITA) and China Distance Education (NYSE: DL).
-Ms. Long holds a Bachelor of Science degree from the University of Electronic Science and Technology in Chengdu, China and an M.B.A. from the Stanford Graduate School of Business.
+Ms. Long serves on the Board of Directors of BitAuto Holdings Limited, China Distance Education Holdings Limited and iClick Interative Asia Group Limited.
+Ms. Long received her Bachelor of Science degree from the University of Electronic Science and Technology in Chengdu, China and an M.B.A. from the Stanford Graduate School of Business.

-Coach's Board believes that Ms. Long is qualified to serve as a Director based on all the experience described above, her insight about the Chinese consumer and knowledge of and experience with the media landscape in China, along with her track record of investing in digital and lifestyle companies.
+Tapestry's Board believes that Ms. Long is qualified to serve as a Director based on all the experience described above, her insight about the Chinese consumer and knowledge of and experience with the media landscape in China, along with her track record of investing in digital and lifestyle companies.